arapulido/katacoda-scenarios/cluster-checks/step4.md

 `kubectl get deploy datadog-cluster-agent`{{execute}}

-Let's wait until the Cluster Agent pod is running (Remember to type `Ctrl+C` to return to the terminal once it is running):
+Let's wait until the Cluster Agent pod is running and ready (Remember to type `Ctrl+C` to return to the terminal):

 `kubectl get pods -w -l app=datadog-cluster-agent`{{execute}}